-For some positions specified in the National Classification of Positions in Romania, are required superior studies and it is not allowed to hire an individual without the necessary qualification.
+For some positions specified in the National Classification of Positions in Romania are required superior studies and it is not allowed to hire an individual without the necessary qualification.

-Employment of non-residents (EU and Non-EU)
+Employment of non-residents (EU and non-EU)

 The non-residents that come from countries out of the UE are usually employed with agreements concluded for indefinite period, because they need to prove stability and the fact that they will be able to support themselves during the term they will live in our country.

-For UE citizen it is simpler to conclude an employment agreement in Romania.
+For UE citizens it is simpler to conclude an employment agreement in Romania.
 If the period of their staying in Romania exceeds 180 days in one year, they have to register at the Romanian Immigration Office.

-After the conclusion of the employment agreement, all employees (residents, non-residents from UE or third countries) have the same rights and obligations in relation with the Romanian Employer.
+After the conclusion of the employment agreement, all employees (residents, non-residents from UE or third countries) have the same rights and obligations in relation with the Romanian employer.